TryGhost/Ghost/README.md

 <a href="https://ghost.org/pricing"><img src="https://user-images.githubusercontent.com/120485/43995179-556d7620-9da1-11e8-8410-4b2ba48ea8d0.png" alt="Ghost(Pro)" width="165px" /></a>

-The easiest way to deploy Ghost is with our official **[Ghost(Pro)](https://ghost.org/pricing/)** managed service.
-You can have a fresh instance up and running in a couple of clicks with a worldwide CDN, backups, security and maintenance all done for you.
+The easiest way to get a production instance deployed is with our official **[Ghost(Pro)](https://ghost.org/pricing/)** managed service.
+It takes about 2 minutes to launch a new site with worldwide CDN, backups, security and maintenance all done for you.

-Not only will it save you hours of maintenance per month, but all revenue goes to the Ghost Foundation, which funds the maintenance and further development of Ghost itself.
+For most people this ends up being the best value option cause of [how much time it saves](https://ghost.org/docs/concepts/hosting/) — and 100% of revenue goes to the Ghost Foundation; funding the maintenance and further development of the project itself.
 So you’ll be supporting open source software *and* getting a great service!
-Alternatively if you'd like to support us, we're very grateful to all our [GitHub Sponsors](https://github.com/sponsors/TryGhost) :heart:

-If you prefer to run on your own infrastructure, we also provide 1-off installs and managed support and maintenance plans via **[Ghost(Valet)](https://valet.ghost.org)** - which can save a substantial amount of developer time and resources.
+If you prefer to run on your own infrastructure, we also offer official 1-off installs and managed support and maintenance plans via **[Ghost(Valet)](https://valet.ghost.org)** - which can save a substantial amount of developer time and resources.

 &nbsp;